ionic-team/ionic-docs/src/pages/appflow/quickstart/ionic-remote.md

 You can learn more about git remotes [here](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).

-## Connecting to an Existing Appflow-Linked Repository
+## Establishing Ionic Remote Connection to an  Appflow-Linked Repository

-If your repository has previously been linked to Appflow using the Ionic Remote and you simply need to re-establish the connection on a new machine or as a team member for an app, you can run the following command:ß
+If your repository has previously been linked to Appflow using the Ionic Remote and you simply need to re-establish the connection on a new machine or as a team member for an app, you can run the following command:

 ```bash
 $ ionic git remote